chocolatey/choco-wiki/CommandsUninstall.md

 Uninstalls a package or a list of packages.
 Some may prefer to use `cuninst` as a shortcut for `choco uninstall`.

+**NOTE**: Automatic Uninstaller (AutoUninstall) is turned off by default.
+ To turn it on, run the following command:
+    feature enable -n autoUninstaller

 ## Usage

     choco uninstall <pkg|all> [pkg2 pkgN] [options/switches]